—-This post was updated and refreshed in October 2018. Happy reading!—-

 When I published this post in 2014, I had room for most of my fave GLBTQ+ graphic novels and comics in one post.
 Now?
 Hahahaha!
 They cannot be contained!

-So – after TWO key recommendations reviewed here in full – this post is now an index of queer graphic novels recommended across my blog.
+So – after one key recommendations reviewed here in full – this post is now an index of queer graphic novels recommended across my blog.
 It’s organized by blog post, with a link to the post where you can find more info about the titles listed.
 Or just look them up on your book research site of choice.

 Let’s get started, because I know you’re going to find something here to love.